bitaddict-ab/arassync/README.md

 Standard available commands are:

     About       - Shows full license/copyright notice
-    CopyDLL     - Builds and copies DLLs & docs for the current feature to the Aras Web Server bin folder Deploy      - Deploy the current directory's feature into the Aras instance Export      - Exports the current directory's feature from Aras database to disk ImportAML   - Imports the current directory's AML from local disc into an Aras database
+    DeployDLL   - Builds and copies DLLs & docs for the current feature to the Aras Web Server bin folder Deploy      - Deploy the current directory's feature into the Aras instance Export      - Exports the current directory's feature from Aras database to disk ImportAML   - Imports the current directory's AML from local disc into an Aras database